-• a neighbourhood plan allocates sites for development

-• the neighbourhood area contains sensitive natural or heritage assets that may be affected by the proposals in the plan

-• the neighbourhood plan may have significant environmental effects that have not already been considered and dealt with through a sustainability appraisal of the Local Plan.
+- a neighbourhood plan allocates sites for development - the neighbourhood area contains sensitive natural or heritage assets that may be affected by the proposals in the plan - the neighbourhood plan may have significant environmental effects that have not already been considered and dealt with through a sustainability appraisal of the Local Plan.

-Huntley Borough Council commissioned a Strategic Environmental Assessment screening of the Neighbourhood Plan and concluded that a full SEA was not required as it is unlikely to have any significant environmental effects.
+Forest of Dean District Council commissioned a Strategic Environmental Assessment screening of the Neighbourhood Plan which concluded that a full SEA was not required as it is unlikely to have any significant environmental effects.